 - Public Health Risks.
 We may disclose medical information about you for public health activities.
 These activities generally include the following: to prevent or control disease, injury or disability; to report births and deaths; to report suspected child or adult abuse or neglect; to report reactions to medications or problems with products; to notify people of recalls of products they may be using; to notify a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition; to notify the appropriate government authority if we believe a patient has been the victim of abuse, neglect or domestic violence.
 We will only make this disclosure if you agree or when required or authorized by law.

 - Health Oversight Activities.
 We may disclose medical information to a health oversight agency for activities authorized by law.
-These Form # 0100.59 (09/16) Page 4 of 5 oversight activities include, for example, audits, investigations, inspections, and licensure.
-These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights and other laws, regulations, and regulatory advice.
+These oversight activities include, for example, audits, investigations, inspections, and licensure.
+These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights and other laws and regulations or to participate in registries such as cancer registries.
 We may also disclose medical information to lawyers or consultants who are providing services to a health care entity listed on this Notice of Privacy Practices or a related entity regarding a legal or regulatory matter.

 - Lawsuits and Disputes.
 If you are involved in a lawsuit or a dispute, we may disclose medical information about you in response to a court or administrative order.
 We may also disclose medical information about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if we receive written assurances that the party seeking your medical information has made efforts to tell you about the request or to obtain an order protecting the information requested.
 We may use your medical information to defend a legal action against a health care entity listed on this Notice of Privacy Practices or a related legal entity.